noteed/exploring/README.md

 I'm trying to explore how is implemented Another World.

-It all started yesterday (2020-10-11) when I finally, after a long time, played again with graphics prograning in Haskell, more specifically with SDL2, and I started the `noteed/loading` repository.
+It all started yesterday (2020-10-11) when I finally, after a long time, played again with graphics programming in Haskell, more specifically with SDL2, and I started the `noteed/loading` repository.
 Then this night, I had some trouble sleeping and started to read about Another World.
 In particular, the Wikipedia page in French talks about a virtual machine running multiple threads.
 This got